 Small Hope Bay Lodge, Andros Island, Bahamas

-If you’re looking to stay away from the big chain resorts like Sandals, then Check PricesSmall Hope Bay Lodge might be more your style.
+If you’re looking for something smaller and more intimate, then Check PricesSmall Hope Bay Lodge might be more your style.
 Located on the relaxed and secluded Andros Island, Small Hope is aimed at people looking to fish, scuba dive, and reconnect with nature.
 Established in 1960, Small Hope Bay Lodge was the first dive lodge in the Caribbean, and the resort’s beachfront cabins are a stone’s throw from the Andros Barrier Reef — one of the largest in the world.
 The resort offers more than 60 dive sites, including wrecks, coral gardens and stunning blue holes.
 With onsite instruction for beginners and a handful of different all-inclusive dive packages, Small Hope is a top choice for novices and experienced scuba experts.

 Cozumel Palace, Cozumel, Mexico